yurablok/cmake-cpp-template/README.md

  && chmod +x /usr/bin/crosscmake.sh
 ```

-3. Run crosscmake.sh on the root of your project:
+3. Run crosscmake.sh in `build/.cmake/{configuration}` on the root of your project:
 ```python
 from ntpath import join
 import os, sys